kubernetes/enhancements/keps/sig-cli/20200115-kubectl-diff.md

 - the first Kubernetes release where an initial version of the KEP was available
 - the version of Kubernetes where the KEP graduated to general availability
 - when the KEP was retired or superseded

-## Drawbacks [optional]

-Why should this KEP _not_ be implemented.

-## Alternatives [optional]

-Similar to the `Drawbacks` section the `Alternatives` section is used to highlight and record other possible approaches to delivering the value proposed by a KEP.

-## Infrastructure Needed [optional]

-Use this section if you need things from the project/SIG.
-Examples include a new subproject, repos requested, github details.
-Listing these here allows a SIG to get the process for these resources started right away.